cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 To set up bindings for use in local development, you will use the `setupDevBindings` function provided by [`@cloudflare/next-on-pages/next-dev`](https://github.com/cloudflare/next-on-pages/tree/main/internal-packages/next-dev).
 This function allows you to specify bindings that work locally, and are accessed the same way remote bindings are.

-For example to work with a KV binding locally, you need to open the Next.js configuration file and add:
+For example, to work with a KV binding locally, open the Next.js configuration file and add:

 {{<tabs labels="next.config.mjs | next.config.(js|cjs)">}}
 {{<tab label="next.config.mjs">}}